RV Financing: How To Finance an RV

 Just like the sticker price you see on an RV from a dealership is probably negotiable, you may have some wiggle room when it comes to negotiating loan terms on dealership financing offers as well.
 Yet in order for this strategy to work, you need to do the homework and get quotes from multiple RV lenders first.
 The last thing you want to do is walk into a dealership unprepared.

-Keep in mind, a dealership won’t necessarily offer you the best rate on an RV loan.
+Keep in mind, a dealership won’t necessarily offer you your best rate on an RV loan.
 Online lenders, banks and credit unions might extend you lower rates and better terms, especially if you have a good credit rating.
 You won’t know for sure unless you check.

 When you shop around for the right RV loan, you can compare the rates, fees, and terms multiple lenders are willing to extend you side by side.
 Remember, it’s best to pay attention to the total cost of financing, not the size of the monthly payment.
 By doing so, you’ll be able to find the most affordable deal, possibly before you even step foot into the dealership.
 At the very least, you’ll know the best rate you can qualify for before giving the dealership a chance to beat the offer.